Netamaru/tg-message-lifeguard/README.md

 - **Admin/Bot IDs:** Check group member lists or use Telegram's developer tools
 - **Skip filtering:** Enter `0` to backup all deleted messages regardless of who deleted them

+### 🧵 Getting Thread/Topic IDs (Optional - for filtering)
+To filter by specific threads or topics, you'll need thread IDs:
+- **Forum Topics:** Right-click topic → "Copy Link" → Extract ID from URL (e.g., `https://t.me/c/1234567890/123` → thread ID is `123`)
+- **Reply Threads:** Use the message ID of the original message that started the thread
+- **Regular Messages:** Any message ID can be used to filter messages in that specific thread
+- **Skip filtering:** Enter `0` to backup messages from all threads and topics

 ---

 ## 🚀 Starting the Recovery Process